Thursday, November 30, 2023

 The tally, they said, is mistaken;

-Our faith in the system is shaken.
+And faith in the system was shaken.

 And people still bridle